djcf/powerdns-docker/README.md

         PDNS_BACKENDS: "gsqlite3,ldap"

 Once you have changed the config files, you **must** rebuild the image.
 All files named like `*.conf` in `powerdns` directory will be added to the image by the Dockerfile build script.

+# Configuring powerdns-admin

+This is also accomplished using docker-compose.
+For example:

+        environment:
+            API_KEY: "1234"
+            SECRET_KEY: "1234"
+            ADMIN_PASSWORD: "1234"
+            # LDAP_TYPE: ldap
+            # LDAP_USERNAME: login-dn
+            # LDAP_PASSWORD: ldap-password
+            # LDAP_SEARCH_BASE: ldap-searchbase

+**Note that when LDAP logins are enabled, local users and the admin create script are disabled.**

 ## TODO